User Guide

 Words in

-is a field which can be used asadd p/Software Engineer
+add p/POSITION,POSITIONis a field which can be used asadd p/Software Engineer. -

 Items in square brackets are optional.